Recruiting now for the role:

 While MRQ is a new service, our marine rescue volunteers have a long and proud history of keeping people safe on Queensland’s oceans and waterways for more than 50 years.
 We will respect their history and we are proud to be continuing the AVCGA and VMRAQ’s legacy.

 MRQ’s top priority is the safety of our community and our members.
-To avoid disruption to marine rescue services to our community, VMRAQ and AVCGA will transition to MRQ in phases throughout 2024 and 2025.
+To avoid disruption to marine rescue services to our community, VMRAQ and AVCGA are transitioning to MRQ in phases throughout 2024 and 2025.
 Current marine rescue services will be maintained throughout the transition.
 Find your local marine rescue service.

 MRQ operates as part of the Queensland Police Service, who are responsible for coordination of our disaster and emergency services response.